 1918 Flu timeline

 In 1918, influenza, as it does every year, spread throughout the world.
 Unlike most years, this strain was faster and deadlier, becoming a pandemic within weeks.
-Philadelphia had one of the highest death rates in the country, 4 times higher than Boston.
+Philadelphia had one of the highest death rates in the country, four times higher than Boston.
 The daily death toll from influenza alone in Philadelphia would exceed the city’s average weekly death toll from all causes.

 This timeline shows a quick look at the speed that influenza spread throughout Philadelphia, and how deadly it was.